Sources and Types of Gravitational Waves

 - Neutron Star-Black Hole Binary (NSBH)

-Each binary pair creates a characteristic series of gravitational waves, but the mechanism of wave-generation is the same across all three; it's called, "inspiral".
+Each binary pair creates a unique pattern of gravitational waves, but the mechanism of wave-generation is the same across all three.
+It is called "inspiral".

-Inspiral occurs over millions of years as pairs of these dense compact objects revolve around each other.
-As they orbit, they emit gravitational waves, which removes some of the system's orbital energy.
-Over eons, the objects inch closer and closer together.
-Unfortunately, moving closer causes them to orbit each other faster, which causes them to emit stronger gravitational waves, which causes them to lose more orbital energy, inch ever closer, orbit faster, lose more energy, move closer, orbit faster... etc. The stars are now doomed, inescapably locked in a runaway accelerating spiraling embrace.
+Inspiral occurs over millions of years as pairs of dense compact objects revolve around each other.
+As they orbit, they emit gravitational waves that carry away some of the system's orbital energy.
+As a result, over eons, the objects orbit closer and closer together.
+Unfortunately, moving closer causes them to orbit each other faster, which causes them to emit stronger gravitational waves, which causes them to lose more orbital energy, inch ever closer, orbit faster, lose more energy, move closer, orbit faster... etc. The objects are doomed, inescapably locked in a runaway accelerating spiraling embrace.

-These two examples of actual gravitational waves illustrate how different systems of merging objects generate completely unique signatures in the interferometers.
+These two examples of actual gravitational waves illustrate how different systems of merging objects display unique signatures in the interferometers.
 Shorter signals mean more massive objects, like black holes, were involved; longer signals suggest lower-mass objects, like neutron stars.

 (Credit: SXS Collaboration, http://www.black-holes.org)